mxyng/termhnal/README.md

   - [ ] Convert HTML to Markdown
 - [x] Story list switching (new, ask, show, etc.)
 - [ ] Save stories to read later
+- [ ] Footer and help in story view

 ## Install